TerraformProject/AWS_Terraform_Project/Implemented_Modules/Compute/Notes-Compute/EC2-Overview.md

 There are multiple ways of purchasing EC2 instances with the following options

-• On-Deman Instances: Pay by the second.
+• On-Demand Instances: Pay by the second.
 For the instances you launch.
 • Spot Instances: Request unused EC2 instances.
 • Reserved Instances: Commitment to instances with consistent configuration, instance type, and region for a term of 1 to 3 years.
 • Capacity Reservations: Reserve capacity for you instances in a specific availability zone for any duration.